Opus10/qik/README.md

 - `qik` to run all commands.
 - `qik <cmd_name> <cmd_name>` to run specific commands.
 - `--watch` to reactively run selected commands.
+- `--since` to select commands based on changes since a git reference.
 - `-f` to run without the cache.
 - `-m` to run against specific modules.
 - `-n` to set the number of threads.
 - `--ls` to list commands instead of running them.

-Some runtime behavior is configurable via the CLI:

-- `--cache` to set the default cache.
-- `--cache-when` to configure when to cache.
-Use `finished` to cache all results.
-By default only `success` runs are cached.
-- `--isolated` to not run dependent commands.

-These options are useful for selecting commands:

-- `--since` to select commands based on changes since a git SHA.
-- `--cache-type` to select commands by their cache type.
-- `--cache-status` to select commands by their cache status (`warm` or `cold`).
-- `--fail` to return a non-zero exit code if any commands are selected.

-Finally, use `-p` to set the qik [context](context.md).
+See [the command runner section](https://qik.build/en/stable/commands#runner) for other advanced options, such as selecting commands based on cache status and setting the default [context profile](https://qik.build/en/stable/context).

-## Docs
+## Next Steps

-[Read the qik docs here](https://qik.build) for more information on:

-- Commands: A cookbook of common commands and creating module-specific commands.
-- Dependencies: All dependencies, including global dependencies, constants, and file parts.
-- Selectors: Selecting commands based on properties.
+Read the following guide to become a qik expert:

+- [Commands](https://qik.build/en/stable/commands): Configuring and running commands.
+Learn about all the dependencies, selectors, and runtime behavior.
-- Context: Using environment-based context and runtime profiles.
+- [Context](https://qik.build/en/stable/context): Using environment-based context and runtime profiles.
-- Caching: How caching works and how to configure all cache types, including S3.
+- [Caching](https://qik.build/en/stable/caching): How caching works and how to configure all cache types, including S3.
-- Continuous Integration: Patterns for optimizing CI time.
+- [CI/CD](https://qik.build/en/stable/ci): Patterns for optimizing CI/CD time.

-- Plugins: How to create qik plugins, such as custom commands and cache backends.
+After this, read the:

+- [Cookbook](https://qik.build/en/stable/cookbook) for command and CLI snippets.
+- [Roadmap](https://qik.build/en/stable/roadmap) for all the exciting upcoming features.
+- [Blog](https://qik.build/en/stable/blog) for updates, how-tos, and other articles.

+## Disclaimer

+Qik is currently in beta.
+Bumping the minor version (e.g. `0.1.0` to `0.2.0`) will indicate an API break until we release version `1.0.0`.

+Be diligent when upgrading CI/CD routines.
+We recommend including a [global dependency](https://qik.build/en/stable/commands#global) in your commands to regularly break the cache.
+We also recommend [understanding how the import graph is build](https://qik.build/en/stable/commands#module) when using module dependencies.